OctopusDeploy/docs/docs/packaging-applications/package-repositories/docker-registries/index.md

 ### How Octopus Server and deployment targets integrate with Docker Registries {#DockerRegistriesasFeeds-HowOctopusServerandDeploymentTargetsintegratewithDockerRegistries}

-The Docker Registries you configure need to be accessed by both the Octopus Server  and your [Deployment Targets](/docs/infrastructure/index.md).
+The Docker Registries you configure need to be accessed by both the Octopus Server  and your [deployment targets](/docs/infrastructure/index.md).

 The Octopus Server will contact your registry to obtain information on available images while designing and maintaining your projects.
-During deployment the `docker pull` command will be executed on the Deployment Targets themselves and they will pull the Images directly from the Docker Registry.
+During deployment the `docker pull` command will be executed on the deployment targets themselves and they will pull the Images directly from the Docker Registry.

 ## Docker registry API version discovery {#DockerRegistriesasFeeds-VersionDiscovery}
 When you add your Docker Registry as a feed in Octopus Deploy, Octopus will attempt to detect and connect using the appropriate version based on specifications outlined in the relevant Docker API documentation.
 If your registry does not support the API correctly, it is possible that the connection will not be able to take place.
 We advise you to click _Save and Test_ once you have entered the registry details to allow the version detection to take place and confirm that your credentials are correct.